Dryobalanops aromatica

-Dryobalanops aromatica, commonly known as Borneo camphor, camphor tree, Malay camphor, or Sumatran camphor, is a species of critically endangered plant in the family Dipterocarpaceae.
+Dryobalanops aromatica, commonly known as Borneo camphor, camphor tree, Malay camphor, or Sumatran camphor, is a species of plant in the family Dipterocarpaceae.
 The species name aromatica is derived from Latin (aromaticus meaning spice-like) and refers to the smell of the dammar (resin).
 This species was one of the main sources of camphor and attracted early Arab traders to Borneo, at that time being worth more than gold, and used for incense and perfumes.

 It is found in Sumatra, peninsular Malaysia, and Borneo.